ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 ### Training Research Software Developers To Tackle all Stages

-The set of techniques that we mean when we talk about &ldquo;Software Engineering&rdquo; is most useful at step 4 &mdash; these techinques largely assume that there already exists a well-posed problem and an understood, implementable solution.
+The set of techniques that we mean when we talk about &ldquo;Software Engineering&rdquo; is most useful at step 4 &mdash; these techniques largely assume that there already exists a well-posed problem and an understood, implementable solution.
 I've argued in the past that it's not only unnecessary but actually irresponsible to build